Vishnu Hari inscription: Identification as Treta Ka Thakur inscription

 After the mosque's demolition, allegations arose that the Vishnu-Hari inscription was actually Führer's inscription: it had been brought to Ayodhya from the Lucknow Museum, where it had been replaced with another inscription.
 In 1994, Varanasi-based scholar Jahnavi Shekhar Roy visited the Lucknow State Museum, and made a copy of the purported Inscription No. 53.4 kept there.
 He concluded that it was not the inscription described in Führer's 1899 book.
 He wrote that the Inscription No. 53.4 at Lucknow did not mention a temple or the king Jayachandra.
 Its two ends were not missing, unlike Führer's inscription, which is described as "broken off at either end".

 In 2003, scholar Pushpa Prasad wrote an article describing the Lucknow Museum's Inscription No. 53.4 in Proceedings Of The Indian History Congress, 2003.
 Citing palaeographic grounds, she claimed that its two fragments originate from two different epigraphs: the top one records a Gahadavala land grant, and the bottom one mentions a Chandela invocation to a deity.
 According to her, the handwritings on two fragments are from two different scribes.
 Moreover, the letters in the upper fragment are smaller in size, compared to the letters on the upper fragment.

 Based on the articles by Roy and Prasad, a section of scholars alleged that the inscription now marked as No. 53.4 in Lucknow museum is not Führer's Treta Ka Thakur inscription.
-According to Irfan Habib (2007), Führer's inscription was stolen from Lucknow Museum, and planted as the Vishnu-Hari inscription in the Babri mosque debris.
+According to Habib (2007), Führer's inscription was stolen from Lucknow Museum, and planted as the Vishnu-Hari inscription in the Babri mosque debris.
 Fuhrer's inscription was dated 1184 CE, which means that it would have been issued during the reign of Govindachandra's grandson Jayachandra.
 Habib alleged that the Hindu activists deliberately damaged the date portion of the inscription to hide this fact.
 He points out that the inscriptions of Govindachandra mention grandiloquent royal titles such as Ashva-pati Nara-pati Gaja-pati.
 But this particular inscription does not mention any such title for Govindachandra.
 Therefore, he concludes that the "Govindachandra" mentioned in this inscription was not the Gahadavala monarch, but a "weak Gahadavala princeling" of the same name, who was a contemporary of Jayachandra.
 Habib theorizes that Ayodhya came under the control of the imperial Gahadavalas, sometime after 1184 CE, during Jayachandra's reign.

-Identification as a 17th century inscription

-Some scholars, such as Ram Sharan Sharma and Sita Ram Roy, believe that the Vishnu-Hari inscription can be dated to the 17th century or later.
-Archaeologist Sita Ram Roy concluded this after studying the Nagari script characters of the inscription, arguing out that these are far more developed than the characters that appear in a 1098 CE inscription of the Gahadavala dynasty's founder Chandradeva.